iamwebwiz/vue-ts-random-news-generator-site/README.md

   - Instead of displaying an articles's abstract when cursor is placed over the article, it is toggled per click on the article.
 So, by default now, an article's abstract is not shown, until the article is clicked
   - Added responsive design so the app is easier to look at on mobile devices, small screens and larger breakpoints - CSS Grids was taken advantage of here
   - Added a button to toggle the articles to display (unread/read) - by default, **unread** articles are displayed first, a user can then decide to see articles they've "marked as read" by clicking on the button
+- A brief video recording has been made for the visual modifications.
+Please [check the recording here](https://www.loom.com/share/020310e79c014ac89995aad7eef721e3).

+Thank you.